 [[plugins]] entry accepts two keys:

-package(required): the npm package name of the plugin.
+- For a plugin installed from npm, the npm package name of the plugin.

 Sometimes order matters